serg239/db/cassandra/README.md

 - [07](use_cases/07.txt) Replacing a Single Dead Node of an existing Cassandra Cluster
 - [08](use_cases/08.txt) Replacing a Single Running Node of an existing Cassandra Cluster
 - [09](use_cases/09.txt) Deployment of a Cassandra Cluster to be a backup of an Operational Cluster (mirror)

+Notes:
+* These are just examples but not working projects.